salto-io/salto/packages/salesforce-adapter/cpq-config-doc.md

 * `includeObjects`: A list of object name patterns.
 Data records of matching salesforce objects will be managed in the salto workspace.
 * `excludeObjects`: A list of objects name patterns.
 Data records of matching salesforce objects will be excluded from the salto workspace.
 * `allowReferenceTo`: A list of objects name patterns.
 Data records of matching salesforce objects will be managed in the salto workspace only in case they are referenced from other managed data records.
 * `saltoIDSettings`: Define cross environment id for data records by providing a list of object fields to construct the cross environment id from.
-Use `##allMasterDetailFields##` in order to include the `name` fields for all parent records.
+Use `##allMasterDetailFields##` in order to include the SaltoID of referenced MasterDetail records.

 ### Example Salto Salesforce/CPQ Configuration
 ```